realandraja/kebabstagram/README.md

 ### Installation

-KEBABSTAGRAM requires Rewriting module to be enable .
+KEBABSTAGRAM requires Rewriting module to be enabled .

 To install this app , you need to follow those instructions :